Fairbanks House (Dedham, Massachusetts)

-The Fairbanks House in Dedham, Massachusetts is a historic house built ca. 1641, making it the oldest surviving timber-frame house in North America that has been verified by dendrochronology testing.
+The Fairbanks House in Dedham, Massachusetts is a historic house built around 1641, making it the oldest surviving timber-frame house in North America that has been verified by dendrochronology testing.
 Puritan settler Jonathan Fairbanks constructed the farm house for his wife Grace (née Smith) and their family.
-The house was occupied and then passed down through eight generations of the family until the early 20th century.
-Over several centuries the original portion was expanded as architectural styles changed and the family grew.
+It was occupied and passed down through eight generations of the family until the early 20th century.
+The original portion was expanded over several centuries, as architectural styles changed and the family grew.

-Today the Fairbanks house is owned and operated by the Fairbanks Family in America, a member-based non-profit organization, as a historic house museum.
-The Family Association has preserved, studied and interpreted their ancestral home and its collections for over 110 years.
-The house was declared a National Historic Landmark in 1961, and is listed on the National Register of Historic Places.
+Today the Fairbanks house is operated as a historic house museum by the Fairbanks Family in America, a member-based non-profit organization.
+The Family Association has preserved, studied, and interpreted their ancestral home and its collections for over 110 years.
+The house was declared a National Historic Landmark in 1961 and is listed on the National Register of Historic Places.

 Architecture

 The house was built in several stages; the center portion of the present house is oldest, with a gable-roofed portion at the center.
 It was once a lobby-entry, hall-parlor house of two stories with a center chimney bay.
 The lean-to was added later, contrary to the note on the first floor plan (see image on left).

 The oldest section of the house was completed by at least 1641, based on dendrochronology of several beams in the house.
 The summer beam has been dated to 1637, and other wall boards and beams were dated to 1638, 1640 and 1641.

 Exterior walls were covered with wide oak clapboards at the front, narrower oak on the west gable end, and narrow cedar on the rear.
 The front door was originally located to the west side of the chimney-bay, while the rear door is still located at the west end of the north wall.
 Original front windows included wide banks on each floor and small windows lighting the chimney bay.
 A well-preserved four-light window survives in the east gable end, but the north and east ends of the house apparently had no windows.

 A lean-to was later added at the back of the house and, perhaps in 1641, a wing on the east side.
 The west wing was added around 1654.
 The east wing was probably added circa late 18th century, assembled from two earlier buildings elsewhere.
 A chimney was then built for it; later its roof rafters were raised and reused in a new gambrel roof.
 The next major change was the expansion of the parlor to the east, under a hip roof, and the addition of the small entry to this expanded space, probably around 1800.
 A new wing was added to the west side of the house, including two rooms.
 The last addition to the house, completed by 1881, was a privy added behind the west wing.